XRPLF/xrpl-dev-portal/tool/INTERACTIVE_TUTORIALS_README.md

 # Interactive Tutorials

 The site has code to aid development of interactive tutorials that connect to the live XRP Ledger (Mainnet, Testnet, or Devnet).
-This document explains how to use that code to create an interactive tutorial.
+This document explains how to use that code to create an interactive tutorial. **Note: This doc has been mostly updated to describe how the existing interactive tutorials work under Redocly, but the next phase of interactive tutorials will be different.**

 ## Limitations